jmrundle/Handicap-Calculator/README.md

 - Contains a variety of functions that manage the calculation of a handicap
 - Supports both command line and GUI interfaces
 ##### distance.py
-- Manages the calculation of distances between latitude and longitudinal values of courses
+- Manages the calculation of distances between the latitude and longitude values of courses
 ##### UserAPI.py
 - Manages accounts and most database interactions
 ##### GUI.py